 Before you can run your year end, you should process any advanced holiday pay if necessary, and complete your final pay run in the 2014/2015 tax year.
 If you process more than one pay cycle, for example, weekly and monthly, make sure that you update the last pay run of the tax year for each pay cycle.

 You must submit your full payment submission (FPS) for the last pay run.
-You must also record your P32 payment to HMRC, and if necessary your monthly or quarterly employer payment summary (EPS).
+You must also record your P32 payment to HMRC, and if necessary submit an employer payment summary (EPS) as normal.

 Review your employees’ pay values